 What does Ebrahim mean?

+Popular varying forms of Ebrahim (#unlisted) are Abraham (#180 the previous year), Abram (#377), Ibrahim (#455) and Abe.
+These boy names were at the height of their popularity during the years 1880-1889 (usage of 0.5533%) and are somewhat less popular today (usage 0.497%, down 10.2%), with the form Abe becoming less fashionable.
+Abram (#377), Ibrahim (#455) and Abraham (#180) are three of the more chic names for newborns here, and there is a revival in baby name usage for Abraham, Abram and Ibrahim.
 Below is a charted analysis of the usage of Ebrahim and associated names.
-Popular varying forms of Ebrahim (#unlisted) are Abraham (#180 the previous year), Abram (#377), Ibrahim (#455) and Abe.
-This boy name was at the height of its popularity during the years 1880-1889 and is somewhat less popular today, with the form Abe becoming less fashionable.
-Abram (#377), Ibrahim (#455) and Abraham (#180) are three of the more chic names for newborns here.
-There is a revival in baby name usage for Abraham, Abram and Ibrahim.
 (Top 1000 Baby Names Records, 2014)